Healthdirect Free Australian health advice you can count on.

 How is lung cancer diagnosed?

-If they are concerned you could have lung cancer, they will refer you for tests.
+If your doctor thinks you could have lung cancer, they will refer you for tests.
 These may include:

-If your doctor is concerned about any findings, they may refer you to a specialist doctor for more tests to confirm if you have lung cancer.
-Your specialist may refer you for a positron emission tomography (PET) scan or a bronchoscopy with or without biopsy.
+If needed, your doctor can refer you to a specialist doctor for more tests to confirm if you have lung cancer, like a positron emission tomography (PET) scan.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.